 Modern, Cloud-based Point-of-Sale Systems will Soon be Indispensable—if they aren’t already

 Customer patience is relatively low when seasonal shopping peaks.
-It follows that anything that makes the purchasing process seamless becomes super important at those times.
-A reliable POS system with short credit card processing times, streamlined receipt tracking, and good inventory planning to avoid stockouts will make your life better if you’re in retail management.
+Anything that makes the purchasing process seamless becomes super important at those times.
+A reliable POS system with short credit card processing times, streamlined receipt tracking, and good inventory planning to avoid stockouts will improve your life if you’re in retail management.

 How do markdowns tie into the discussion of POS software?

 NCR Counterpoint offers dozens of Smart Alerts, such as low inventory warnings, cash on hand, and real-time sales data for each product line.
-Because it’s cloud-based, you can choose which ones are most relevant to your business and keep an eye on things remotely.
+Because it’s cloud-based, you can choose which ones are most relevant to your business and monitor things remotely.